rmhcovid/txtmon/documentation/overview_START_HERE.md

 This REDCap project stores the patient information, schedules and send SMS/EMAIL to your patient sand staff, triggers alerts on patient health readings, and performs a number of reporting and administrative functions.

-Running home monitoring is much more than just the technical systems. **Before continuing have you read XXXXXXXXXXXXXXXXXXXX (project overview)**?
-We will assume you're at least basically familiar with our monitoring project and our terminology around Observation, Monitoring Periods etc. *Please do take the time to read and prepare.
-It will make setting up your own system much easier.*
+Running home monitoring is much more than just the technical systems. **Before continuing, have you read** [Home Monitoring Program Guide](https://github.com/rmhcovid/txtmon/blob/master/latest_version/RMH%20Covid-19%20Home%20Monitoring%20Program.pdf)?
+We will assume you're at least basically familiar with our monitoring project and our terminology around Observation, Monitoring Periods etc. Please do take the time to read and prepare.
+It will make setting up your own system much easier.

 # Major components of the system